- Who should get tested?

 The normal range is considered to be from 0 to 4 nanograms per milliliter (ng/mL) of blood.
 Often, especially for older men, the upper limit is exceeded.

-Thus begins a cycle of apprehension and fear that the elevated PSA reading is an indicator of prostate cancer.
+Thus begins a cycle of apprehension that the elevated PSA reading is an indicator of prostate cancer.

 Other professionals recommend that PSA screening not be undertaken for men who are symptomless and at low risk for prostate cancer.